 top of page

-The overarching goal of our research program is to understand the cellular mechanisms of tissue regeneration and cancer by using genetically engineered mice and organoids with a specific interest in WNT signaling.
+The overarching goal of our research program is to understand the mechanisms of tumorigenesis and tissue regeneration by employing genetically engineered mice and organoids.

 md-anderson-logo.jpg